thoughtbot/superglue/docs/page-response.md

 ```

 It's not uncommon to have multiple indentifiers pointing to the same component.
-This can be used when building `index` pages that link to `show ` modals living
+This can be used when building `index` pages use modals instead of a new page for
-on a different URL path.
+`show`.

 ```
-const identifierToComponentMapping = {
+const pageIdentifierToPageComponent = {
   'posts/index': PostsIndex,
   'posts/show': PostsIndex,
 }